Dielectric Screening in Electromagnetic Dressing of Semiconductors: Results and discussion

-After investigating the effect of nonlinearity on the temporal and polarization dependence of the second-order sideband, we now turn to its role in the momentum-space distribution of photoelectrons.
-In Fig.~\ref{fig:WSe2}(d), we show the experimentally measured normalized momentum distribution curves (MDCs) along K–$\Gamma$–K$^{\prime}$ for the VB (black) as well as for the first (red) and second (green) sidebands.
+After investigating the effect of nonlinearity on the temporal and polarization dependence of the second-order sideband, we now turn our attention to its role in the momentum-space distribution of photoelectrons.
+In Fig.~\ref{fig:WSe2}(d), we show the experimentally measured normalized momentum distribution curves (MDCs) along K–$\Gamma$–K$^{\prime}$ for the VB (black) as well as for the first (red dotted line) and second (green dotted line) sidebands; we also show the theoretical MDCs of the first (red solid line) and second (green solid line) sidebands.
 It can be seen that, moving from the VB to the first sideband, and from the first to the second sideband, the intensity of the normalized MDC progressively increases around $\Gamma$.
 This anisotropic enhancement of the signal around $\Gamma$ under p-polarized driving was previously observed in GeS (see Fig.~\ref{fig:GeS_BM}).
 Here, we additionally show that this enhancement becomes even more pronounced for higher-order sidebands.
-As shown in Fig.~\ref{fig:WSe2}(e), this behavior is well captured by Eq.~\ref{eq:alpha_revised} when using the fitted dielectric constant of 2H-WSe$_2$ and accounting for the second-order nonlinearity of the process.
+As shown by the theoretical MDCs of Fig.~\ref{fig:WSe2}(d), this behavior is well captured by Eq.~\ref{eq:alpha_revised} when using the fitted dielectric constant of 2H-WSe$_2$ and accounting for the second-order nonlinearity of the process.
 In conclusion, this section demonstrates that increasing the pump fluence enables the generation of high-order Volkov replicas, which exhibit clear signatures of nonlinear light–matter interactions in their temporal dynamics, polarization dependence, and photoelectrons angular distributions.